A quick review of investment strategies and how to use them to maximize your gains

 Income investing

 Income investing can fall into both passive and active categories.
 Most investors who choose to invest for income seek holdings that generate cash flow (think dividend-paying stocks or interest-generating holdings) versus positions that increase their inherent value (or market price) but do not provide cash flow.
 Income investing includes buying bonds and dividend stocks that pay somewhat consistently.
-However, remember that even the best bonds and dividend yields are hard to rely on for a steady, risk-free income stream.
+However, remember that even the best bonds and dividend yields are hard to rely on for a risk-free income stream.

 Active investing